10 Necessary Steps to Protect Your Facebook Page

 In fact, if you’re running Meta ads, your ads will quite possibly perform better so long as EVERY admin of your Page has 2FA set up.
 And you might see an ever so slightly better organic reach for your posts too.

-You access 2FA under your Security and Login settings.
+You access 2FA under your Password and security settings.

 Although most use SMS to receive a code via text message for 2FA this is actually not the most secure way to set up 2FA as phone numbers can be spoofed.